fizban99/yafspiano/README.md

 ### Preparation of the SD Card

-This is done on a separate computer.
-These instructions are for a compatible TV Box (basically a QPlus, a T95 or a T95Max) (see https://forum.armbian.com/topic/16859-allwinner-h6/)
+This is done on a separate computer (in my case I have Windows).
+These instructions are for a compatible TV Box (basically a QPlus, a T95 or a T95Max) (see https://forum.armbian.com/topic/16859-allwinner-h6/) but might work with other boxes using the apropriate Armbian image.

 Download the latest armbian buster desktop release for the H6 chipset from https://users.armbian.com/balbes150/aw-h6-tv/ .
 At the time of writing it is
 `Armbian_21.08.0-trunk_Aw-h6-tv_buster_current_5.10.47_xfce_desktop.img.xz`

+The [official Armbian documentation](https://docs.armbian.com/User-Guide_Getting-Started/) recommends the follwing steps and tools:
+1. Format first the card using the [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter/)
+2. Eject the card, insert it again.
-The [official Armbian documentation](https://docs.armbian.com/User-Guide_Getting-Started/) recommends formatting first the card using the [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter/) and then using [USB Imager](https://gitlab.com/bztsrc/usbimager) to load the image into the SD Card, directly selecting the compressed .xz image.
-It has worked for me without problems.
+3. Use [USB Imager](https://gitlab.com/bztsrc/usbimager) to load the image into the SD Card, directly selecting the compressed .xz image.
 Be careful to select the drive with the SD Card in the dropdown list.
 Although the Windows drive cannot be selected, if you have additional disks they will appear in there.

 One of the good things of these H6-based TV Boxes is that they can boot from the SD Card directly.
 Once the image is burned in the SD Card, just insert the card in the TV Box, plug it and Armbian will start loading.
-The original Android system will stay in the internal storage and will boot normally if the SD Card is not inserted.
+The original Android system will stay in the internal storage and you will be able to boot normally to Android if the SD Card is not inserted.
 There is an option to actually replace Android with Armbian, but it is not required, unless you want to forget about Android and just use Armbian.
 Armbian [comes with a tool](https://docs.armbian.com/User-Guide_Getting-Started/#how-to-install-to-emmc-nand-sata-usb) just to do that.

 ### Armbian initial configuration